henderea/everyday-cli-utils/README.md

 There is also a static version of the method in `EverydayCliUtils::Format` that takes the string as a parameter, for those of you that use the "safe" version.

+As of version 0.5.0, there is now a `String#mycenter` method that takes a length and an optional character (defaults to `' '`) and centers the string using that character and length.
+This is designed to mimic the built-in `String#center` method, but add support for handling the formatting, since formatting is done by adding non-printing characters to the string.
+If you were to use the built-in `center` method, you would be adding too little padding.

+There is also a static version of the method in `EverydayCliUtils::Format` that takes the string as a parameter, for those of you that use the "safe" version.

 ###EverydayCliUtils::Histogram

 Create a text-based histogram.
 This is an extension to the `Enumerable` module, unless you import `:histogram_safe`, in which case you can use the static methods in `EverydayCliUtils::Histogram`, with an added first parameter of the collection.